 Pink isn’t typically a color you might use in a kitchen, although my daughter keeps adding pink to hers.
 A deep pink adds a fun shot of color in a cottage style kitchen.

 Pink and gray always look great together.
-I recently created a Valentine table setting in pink and gray.
+I once created a Valentine table setting in pink and gray.
 This unique kitchen pairs dark gray with brick walls painted pink.

 Decorating with pink appliances adds soft color in a white kitchen.
 Did you notice even the knobs on the stove are pink?